kub-berlin/formularprojekt/README.md

     alt.`) do not split it into parts but leave it as a whole.
 This makes translation simpler.

--   If there is long running texts, do not create one row per paragraph.
+-   If there is long running texts, create one row per paragraph.
+You can use the `append` field on subsequent rows to make it behave like a single row in the annotation step.
+The value of the `append` field should be the string that is inserted before the row, e.g. `"\n\n"`.
-    Instead, create one row for each structural heading and another one for the whole block of text that comes after it.

 -   Avoid additional whitespace in the strings.